Clastify logo

 Easy

-A main-sequence star has approximately constant radius for a long period of time.
-What maintains this stability?
+A main-sequence star remains at approximately constant radius for a long period of time.
+What condition is required for this stability?

 A.